QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ---

-Here is where you specify which dimensions your world preset will apply to.
+The following block shows how to specify which dimensions your world preset will apply to.
 In `"dimension"`, a `"minecraft:overworld"` object is required.
 The dimension `type` can be a built-in preset or a custom dimension preset you implement in your mod.